jedychen/portfolio-v1-nuxt/README.md

 ### Update Alibaba Server
 In Alibaba server, go to /var/www/html, keep the demo/ folder and google***.html.
-Copy all the content in the local dist/ folder and replace the rest files.
+Copy all the content in the local dist/ folder and replace the rest of files.

 ## For Development

-All the contentful data is stored locally, including images. (in contentful/)
+- All the contentful data is stored locally, including images. (in contentful/)

-Modify component in components/ folder.
+- Modify component in components/ folder.

-Modify Three.js landing page in assets/js/ folder or pages/index.vue.
+- Modify Three.js landing page in assets/js/ folder or pages/index.vue.

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org) and Vuetify JS documentations.

 # portfolio-v1-nuxt